aashby13/cuepoint-media-ng/projects/cuepoint-media-ng/README.md

 `@Input() goToName!: string;`

 - A cuepoint is searched for who's name matches this value when set, then, if found, the media's currentTime will seek the cuepoint's time and a cuepointEvent will emit.
-- This will only work for cuepoints that have the kind property value is 'nav' or 'both'.
+- This will only work for cuepoints where the kind property value is equal to 'nav' or 'both'.

 ---
 `@Input() goToIndex!: number;`
-- If a cuepoint at the index exists the media's currentTime will seek the cuepoint's time and a cuepointEvent will emit.
+- If a cuepoint at the index exists the media's currentTime will seek to the cuepoint's time and a cuepointEvent will emit.
 - This will work for all cuepoints regardless of thier kind property's value.